MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 :::image-end:::

 > [!NOTE]
 > The WebView2 Preview is intended for early prototyping and to gather feedback to help shape the API.
-We do not recommend that you use the preview in your production apps because there may be breaking changes.
+You should not use the preview in your production apps because there may be breaking changes.
 For more information, see [Webview2Releasenotes].

 ## Hybrid application approach

-Developers often have to choose between building a web application or a native application.
+Developers often have to decide between building a web application or a native application.
 The decision hinges on the trade-off between reach and power.
 Web applications allow for a broad reach.
 As a Web developer, you may reuse most, if not all of your code, across all different platforms.
 Native applications, however, utilize the capabilities of the entire native platform.

 :::image type="complex" source="./media/WebView2/webnative.png" alt-text="Web native" lightbox="./media/WebView2/webnative.png":::
    Web native